screeny05/xmbd/README.md

    ```
 5. Do Whatever you want!

+## Example
+You can find an Example which implements a small playlist [here on jsFiddle](http://jsfiddle.net/KtUH6/1/).

 ## Available Events:
 * `vUnstarted`: No Video loaded
 * `vEnded`: Video Finished Playing (like ending, huh?!)